• Recipe Index

 A brownish paste in a blender.

-Step 3: Blend into a puree on medium-high speed.
+Step 3: Blend into a puree at medium to high speed.

 Flour is mixed with a brown paste in a stainless steel bowl.